-• GPO's XPub Program: GPO's XPub Program is replacing its aging and proprietary MicroComp composition system and associated applications and is a major initiative in furthering GPO's transformation to an all-digital, all-XML workflow.
+- GPO's XPub Program: GPO's XPub Program is replacing its aging and proprietary MicroComp composition system and associated applications and is a major initiative in furthering GPO's transformation to an all-digital, all-XML workflow.
 GPO continues to develop a production release to bring bills, resolutions, amendments, public laws, and the Statutes at Large into XPub production in the 117th Congress and to work closely with House and Senate users and stakeholders (including the Office of the Clerk and Secretary of the Senate, as well as the Legislative Counsels and Committees in both chambers).
 Key to this production release is ensuring that XPub is fully and seamlessly integrated with the XML editors the House and Senate use to draft legislation, commonly called XMetaL and LEXA.
-GPO continues to perform extensive regression and integration testing on the system, in collaboration with key House and Senate staff, with the goal of being ready to deploy to production in 2022.
-As part of the lead-up to this release, GPO released a proposed responsive HTML format for bills and public laws for public comment.
+Since the last report, GPO reached two key milestones for the upcoming release.
+First, the initial phase of User Acceptance Testing, which included testers in the Office of the Clerk of the House and Secretary of the Senate, was completed.
+The XPub system also achieved the goal of obtaining an internal Authority to Operate declaration from GPO IT Security.
+As part of the lead-up to this release, GPO provided a proposed responsive HTML format for bills and public laws for public comment.
 This format will replace the plain text file GPO currently provides.
 Optimized for any device (including mobile devices, tablets, desktops, and laptops), the format uses modern, easy-to-read fonts for screen usage and search engines.
 It also contains metadata for re-use by data providers.
-GPO highlighted this new format at the June 21, 2022, Congressional Data Task Force meeting and provided samples of these files for download via GPO's XPub GitHub repository.3

-2 Formerly known as the Legislative Branch Bulk Data Task Force, the group changed its name to the Congressional Data Task Force on June 21, 2022.
+GPO highlighted this new format at the June and September 2022 Congressional Data Task Force meetings and provided samples of these files for download via GPO's XPub GitHub repository.3 - Office of Law Revision Counsel's Modernization Projects: The Office of Law Revision Counsel (OLRC) is engaged in maintenance and enhancement work to improve the Hammurabi system for bill drafting, the ClassAct system for new law classification, and the Coda system for editing the U.S. Code.
+The OLRC is striving to eliminate performance issues and develop new features to ensure tools for editing and improving the U.S. Code use the latest version of USLM.
+Additional details about these projects and our collaborative work are available in Law Revision Counsel Ralph Seep's April 6, 2022, statement before the House Appropriations Subcommittee on the Legislative Branch.4 - Editing in XML: As described in the initial report, the House and Senate use XML editors with a generation one schema to draft legislation.
+Legislative branch staff continue to discuss how legislative documents, such as statute compilations, the Statutes at Large, bills, resolutions, and amendments could be edited in USLM XML.
+Additionally, my staff and I are working with the Office of the Chief Administrative Officer (CAO) and the House Office of Legislative Counsel (HOLC) to address language included in the fiscal year 2023 legislative branch appropriations report posted on June 21, 2022, that directs my office, the CAO, and the HOLC "to provide a report to the Committee on Appropriations and the Committee on House Administration on ways to leverage existing enterprise-wide applications, as well as other tools and solutions to better facilitate legislative drafting between member, Committee and Leadership offices and the HOLC."
+The report will be submitted no later than October 19, 2022.